kabugi-marvin/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile : move a file to a directory

 8-firstdelete : delete a file in a directory

+9-firstdirdeletion : delete a directory in a directory